slaborde/NetworkDesign/README.md

 # NetworkDesign

+## MSc Thesis
-## MSc Thesis: A GRASP/VND Heuristic for the Generalized Steiner Problem with Node-Connectivity Constraints and Hostile Reliability
+### A GRASP/VND Heuristic for the Generalized Steiner Problem with Node-Connectivity Constraints and Hostile Reliability

 ## Compile
 Execute: make compile